b-e-p/bep/README.md

 ### All Other Commands:
-#### There are 2 ways to specify the command; however, "pkg_name" is really the only thing that needs to be specified, which shows the full syntax of a command, and then allows you to run the command, like so:
+#### There are 2 ways to specify the commands -- the full syntax way and a shorter way.
+The shorter way only requires that an already installed "pkg_name" is specified, which then shows the full syntax for a command, and allows you to run the command, done like so:
 ```
 # bep {update, remove, turn_on, turn_off} pkg_name
 ```